datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Chem/Chemprop.md

 1. Open the file (Chem -> mol1k.sdf).
+2. ML > Models > Train Model...
-2. Run Chemprop - select "molecule" column as features and "pIC50_HIV_Integrase" for prediction.
+3. Select "molecule" column as features and "pIC50_HIV_Integrase" for prediction.
-3. Run the training, when the model is built run prediction for the same dataset.
+4. Run the training, when the model is built run prediction for the same dataset.
-4. Make sure that column with predictions is nearly equal to "pIC50_HIV_Integrase" (use the scatterplot).
+5. Make sure that column with predictions is nearly equal to "pIC50_HIV_Integrase" (use the scatterplot).

 ---